dishant-ai7/dishant-ai7/README.md

 - **Containerization:** Docker
 - **Orchestration:** Kubernetes

 💡 I'm always eager to explore new technologies and best practices in the data engineering landscape.
-My goal is to leverage data engineering to drive innovation and create solutions that provide valuable insights from complex data sources.
+My goal is to leverage data to drive innovation and create solutions that provide valuable insights from complex data sources.

 📚 When I'm not crunching data, you'll discover me flexing at the gym, savoring moments at cozy cafes, hitting boundaries on the cricket pitch, or harmonizing with the piano's keys.
 I firmly believe in the power of work-life harmony and how diverse interests can add spice to our journey. 💪☕🏏🎹